savonet/book/workflow.md

 ```{.liquidsoap include="liq/cross.liq" from=3 to=-1}
 ```

-The transition function `f` simply adds the old source with a fade out together with the new source with a fade in.
+The transition function `f` simply adds the source of the ending track, which is faded out, together with the source of the beginning track, which is faded in.
 It is important that We set here the `normalize` argument of the `add` to `false`: otherwise the overall volume will be divided by two (because there are two sources) and we will hear a volume jump once the transition is over.

 Let us give some other examples of transition functions.
 If we want to have no transition, we can use the `sequence` operator to play the end of the old source